MighTy-Weaver/COVID19-NER/README.md

 `BiLSTM.ipynb` : A jupyter notebook of coding during the developing process.
 All codes are compiled together in the `LSTM_NER.py` with code-readability enhanced.

+`LSTM_find_best_model.py` : The code to find the best lstm model trained from all the models, it will read the generated accuracy list and find the one with the highest accuracy.

 ### 3. Glove Update (2020/11/20) :
 ---
 We've added the Glove downloading part into the LSTM_NER.py code and now the code can automatically download all the glove pretrained model.